What is Rybelsus (semaglutide)? Benefits, Risks, And Side effects?

 Caution: Rybelsus is not recommended for pregnant and breastfeeding women.

 Room temperature between 68°F and 77°F (20°C to 25°C).
 Keep in a dry place away from moisture.
-Store tablet in the original pack.
-Keep the tablet in the pack until you are ready to take it
+Store the tablet in the original pack/bottle.
+Keep the tablet in the pack until you are ready to take it.

 If you need further information please ask our endocrinologist/diabetes specialist about Rybelsus storage.